AyushBathre2001/Resume-Builder/README.md

-## Resume Builder | React
+## Resume Builder

 ### About

-Resume-Builder is single page web application created in React Library.
+You can create and download your resume with the help of this online resume builder.

 ### How to use